praekelt/jmbo-foundry/README.rst

 generic.templatetags.generic_inclusion_tags
 *******************************************

-Generic inclusion tags delivering various functionality like :ref:`generic_inclusion_tags.menu` and :ref:`generic_inclusion_tags.navbar`.
+Provides generic inclusion tags like :ref:`generic_inclusion_tags.menu` and :ref:`generic_inclusion_tags.navbar`.
 Load these tags by including ``{% load generic_inclusion_tags %}`` in your templates.

 .. _generic_inclusion_tags.menu:

 {% menu %}
 ~~~~~~~~~~

+Renders a navigation menu normally used as part of footer navigation element.
+Utilizes :ref:`generic.models.Link` objects configurable via `Menu Preferences in admin <http://localhost:8000/admin/preferences/menupreferences>`_ to provide a flexible menu navigation system.
+Elements are ordered using :ref:`generic.models.LinkPosition.position` values as specified via admin.
+You can customize the resulting HTML by overriding the ``generic/inclusion_tags/menu.html`` template file.
+The template receives  an ``object_list`` context variable, which is a collection of ordered :ref:`generic.models.Link` elements to display.

 .. _generic_inclusion_tags.navbar:

 {% navbar %}
 ~~~~~~~~~~~~

 Renders a navigation bar normally used as part of main navigation element positioned at top of pages.
 Utilizes :ref:`generic.models.Link` objects configurable via `Navbar Preferences in admin <http://localhost:8000/admin/preferences/navbarpreferences>`_ to provide a flexible navbar system.
 Elements are ordered using :ref:`generic.models.LinkPosition.position` values as specified via admin.
-You can customize the resulting HTML by overriding the ``generic/inclusion_tags/navbar.html`` file.
-The template recieves  ``object_list`` and ``active_link`` context variables. ``object_list`` is a collection of :ref:`generic.models.Link` elements to display and ``active_link`` is an :ref:`generic.models.Link` determined to be active for the requested path.
+You can customize the resulting HTML by overriding the ``generic/inclusion_tags/navbar.html`` template file.
+The template receives  ``object_list`` and ``active_link`` context variables. ``object_list`` is a collection of ordered :ref:`generic.models.Link` elements to display and ``active_link`` is an :ref:`generic.models.Link` object determined to be active for the requested path.